Popular

 The solution: Exercise.

-All that stress and anxiety can inflict heavy damage to your body and overall health.
-Those at WebMD.com recommend people with high anxiety to "relieve tension with vigorous exercise or massage."
+All that stress and anxiety can inflict heavy damage on your body and overall health.
+Those at WebMD recommend people with high anxiety "relieve tension with vigorous exercise or massage."
 The Anxiety and Depression Association of America has found that "regular participation in aerobic exercise has been shown to decrease overall levels of tension, elevate and stabilize mood, improve sleep, and improve self-esteem."

 When it comes to reducing stress and anxiety, exercise should not be overlooked.